jacobtie/poll-everywhere-attendance-grader/README.md

 To run this script, you need Python 3.10+ installed.
 Then, create a virtual environment with `python -m venv venv` and install the dependencies with `pip install -r requirements.txt`.
 The script itself does not require any third party dependencies, however testing is achieved with the third party `pytest` module.

+### Student Names

+Add the students names as an array of strings in a JSON file called `student_names.json`.

 ### PollEverywhere Results

 After conducting an attendance poll with PollEverywhere, save it in the `attendance` folder in its respective module folder.
 The module name should be of the pattern `module-XX` where the module number is two digits (eg. 01 and 10).
 The CSV file should follow the naming format `class-X.csv` where the class number is 1 or 2.
 There is no need to modify the contents of the CSV from PollEverywhere.